scvalex/ltc/docs/interim.md

+\begin{abstract}

+A frequent problem that appears in computing is keeping replicated data sets synchronized.
+Solutions to this problem include distributed version control systems such as git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
+All these make tacit assumptions about the communication channel; for instance, all assume that the round-trip times between nodes is relatively short.
+Although these assumptions hold withing data centers, and sometimes, on the Internet, they do not hold for some extreme situations such as interplanetary communications.
+LTc aims to define and implement synchronization protocols for such situations.

+\end{abstract}

 Introduction
 ============

-\cite{rfc4838}
 \nocite{*}

-> It’s a good idea to try to write the introduction to your final
-> report early on in the project.
-However, you will find it hard, as
-> you won’t yet have a complete story and you won’t know what your
-> main contributions are going to be.
-However, the exercise is useful
-> as it will tell you what you don’t yet know and thus what questions
-> your project should aim to answer.
-For the interim report this
+> For the interim report this section should be a short, succinct,
-> section should be a short, succinct, summary of the project’s main
+> summary of the project’s main objectives.

-> objectives.
-Some of this material may be re-usable in your final
-> report, but the chances are that your final introduction will be
-> quite different.
-You are therefore advised to keep this part of the
-> interim report short, focusing on the following questions: What is
+> What is the problem,

-> the problem, why is it interesting and what’s your main idea for
+> why is it interesting

-> solving it?
-(DON'T use those three questions as subheadings
+> what’s your main idea for solving it?
-> however!
-The answers should emerge from what you write.)

 What is LTc?